HSBC - your worldwide bank

 Packing up and moving

 Once you know your move date, notify the moving company at least three months before departure.
 Make sure that all your belongings will arrive before you.
-In addition, obtain a complete listing of your belongings from your mover and check out what documentation you will need to clear customs in your new country.
+In addition, obtain a complete listing of your belongings from your mover and check out what documentation you will need to clear customs in your new country/region.

 Just to be safe, leave a photocopy of your passport, visas and other important documents in a safe place before you move.